raspberrypilearning/slug/en/step_4.md

 Each element in the list represents the `x, y` coordinates of one segment of the slug.

-+ Inside the for loop, use the `set_pixel` method to light up each pixel you specified in the `slug` list, thus drawing all segments of the slug.
++ Inside the loop, use the `set_pixel` method to light up each pixel you specified in the `slug` list, thus drawing all segments of the slug.

 --- hints ---
 --- hint ---